faultyserver/test_cs352/spec/data_structures/arrays.md

 Notice that the production rule does not allow recursion.
 This is in compliance with the constraint that miniscript arrays can not contain other structures, as discussed above.

-If a request is made to any index that is greater than or equal to the length of the array, a type violation MUST be thrown, and the value of the expression becomes <undefined>.

-If a request is made to any other index that has not been *explicitly* defined (either by the initialization or an assignment statement, shown below), no type violation is thrown, but the value is `<undefined>`.
+If a request is made to any other index that has not been *explicitly* defined (either by the initialization or an assignment statement, shown below), a value error MUST be thrown, and the value of the expression becomes `<undefined>`.

 ## 4.2.3 Appending Members
 Members can be appended to arrays after they have been initialized.
 For this section, assume the array `array` has been declared as: